amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 This is an incrementing value used to ensure that packets arrive in correct order.
 The sequence id of client-to-server packets is separate from the sequence id of server-to-client packets.

 ### Fragment id
 Big data packets are split into smaller ones.
+The fragment ids assigned to packets are counting downwards towards zero.
+This way the receiver knows how many fragments are left until a full packet has been received.
+For example, if a message is split into three fragments, the first fragment will have fragment id 2, the second one will have fragment id 1, and the last one fragment id 0.

 ## V0 Format
 This format is only used by the friends server, and possibly some 3DS games.